Dreamland (Coney Island, 1904): East side

 On the north side of the park, to the left of the Surf Avenue entrance, was a medieval-style entrance with a show called Our Boys in Blue.
 Another structure, just south of Our Boys in Blue, hosted an illusion presented by Ben Morris.
 Just right of the entrance, at the park's northeast corner, was Bostock's wild animal exhibit, housed in a Grecian-style structure with motifs of wild animals.
 Next to this structure was another edifice that contained the Chilkoot Pass attraction, which was essentially a massive bagatelle board where guests used their own bodies to play the game.
 The Chilkoot Pass building was situated within a classical-style structure whose main entrance resembled a proscenium arch.
 The Haunted Swing and Funny Room were housed within a Mission Revival-style building next to the Chilkoot Pass.
 South of that was a fishing pond operated by comedian Andrew Mack, located inside a building that resembled a boat and a lighthouse.

-East of the lagoon, next to the fishing pond, was an imitation of Venice, featuring canals with gondolas, as well as a replica of Doge's Palace.
+East of the lagoon, next to the fishing pond, was an imitation of Venice made of papier-mâché; it featured canals with gondolas, as well as a replica of the Doge's Palace.
 The latter building housed the Canals of Venice ride, which contained additional replicas of various Venetian landmarks.
 Next to the Doge's Palace was a scenic railway called Coasting Through Switzerland, which ran through a Swiss alpine landscape.
 The scenic railway building was designed in the Art Nouveau style, with a golden proscenium arch measuring 60 ft wide and 30 ft high.
 Attached to Coasting through Switzerland was a structure housing the Fighting the Flames show, where two thousand people pretended to put out a fire every half-hour.
 The show building, measuring 520 by 250 ft, was meant to resemble a seven-story hotel and several small stores; it was replaced in 1906 by a show themed to that year's earthquake in San Francisco.